RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-server/index.md

 ## Modify secrets/matrix_admin_pass.txt

-In the *secrets* directory your retrieved from [GitHub](https://github.com/RobertDWhite/encrypted-matrix-server), edit the "matrix_admin_pass.txt" file.
+In the *secrets* directory you retrieved from [GitHub](https://github.com/RobertDWhite/encrypted-matrix-server), edit the "matrix_admin_pass.txt" file.
 Simply replace **YOUR_VERY_SECURE_PASSWORD** with a very secure password.

 ## Modify secrets/synapse_secrets.env

-In the *secrets* directory your retrieved from [GitHub](https://github.com/RobertDWhite/encrypted-matrix-server), edit the "synapse_secrets.env" file.
+In the *secrets* directory you retrieved from [GitHub](https://github.com/RobertDWhite/encrypted-matrix-server), edit the "synapse_secrets.env" file.
 Simply replace **YOURDOMAIN.COM** with your domain (e.g., such as **whitematter.tech**).

 ## Modify maubot/config.yaml

-In the *maubot* directory your retrieved from [GitHub](https://github.com/RobertDWhite/encrypted-matrix-server), go to *Line 6* and replace the text **THEPOSTGRESDB_PASSWORD_FROM_DOCKERCOMPOSE** with the postgres DB password you generated for the Maubot Postgres database (this is the password you needed to keep handy from *Line 108* in the docker-compose.yml file).
+In the *maubot* directory you retrieved from [GitHub](https://github.com/RobertDWhite/encrypted-matrix-server), go to *Line 6* and replace the text **THEPOSTGRESDB_PASSWORD_FROM_DOCKERCOMPOSE** with the postgres DB password you generated for the Maubot Postgres database (this is the password you needed to keep handy from *Line 108* in the docker-compose.yml file).

 Edit *Lines 63, 72, and 75* with strong random passwords.